Rendezvous (playlist)

 Rendezvous (stylized as Rendezvous: The Playlist) is a playlist by Nigerian rapper M.I Abaga.
 It was released by Chocolate City on February 9, 2018.
-The playlist features guest appearances from Cassper Nyovest, AKA, Wande Coal, Falz, Yung L, Dice Ailes, Ckay, Nonso Amadi, Santi, Odunsi the Engine, Chillz, Tomi Thomas, Joules Da Kid, Ajebutter22, Terry Apala, Strafitti, Trigga Madtonic, Blaqbonez and UA.x.
-It also features skits from a number of radio personalities, including Vic-O, Charles Okocha, Douglas Jekan, Kemi Smallz and Do2tun.
+The playlist features guest appearances from Cassper Nyovest, AKA, Wande Coal, Falz, Yung L, Dice Ailes, CKay, Nonso Amadi, Santi, Odunsi the Engine, Chillz, Tomi Thomas, Joules Da Kid, Ajebutter22, Terry Apala, Strafitti, Trigga Madtonic, Blaqbonez and UA.x.
+It also features skits from several radio personalities, including Vic-O, Charles Okocha, Douglas Jekan, Kemi Smallz and Do2tun.
 Rendezvous was supported by the singles "Your Father" and "Lekki".

 Background

 Rendezvous was recorded after Yung Denzel and contains leftover tracks that did not make the latter project.
 M.I released the playlist after announcing the release date for Yung Denzel.
 Inspired by Drake's More Life project, its release marked the first of its kind in the Nigerian music industry.
 Rendezvous was recorded in a haphazard nature.
 Wande Coal recorded the chorus for "Kososhi" in 2013.
-M.I began working with Odunsi the Engine and GMK after meeting them in February 2017.
-In an interview on the Loose Talk podcast, M.I said he scrapped some of the tracks on the playlist after being told by Odunsi the Engine to do so.
-He also said he had to switch up from doing 4-bar loops to 3-bar loops.
+M.I began working with musicians Odunsi the Engine and GMK after meeting them in February 2017.
+In an interview on the Loose Talk podcast, M.I said he scrapped some of the tracks on the playlist after being told by Odunsi the Engine to do so, and had to switch up from doing 4-bar loops to 3-bar loops.
 Primarily a hip hop playlist, Rendezvous combines elements of trap music with groovy R&B and lyrically-driven reggaeton.
 Rendezvous is not M.I's most personal project, but is considered less playful than his third studio album The Chairman (2014).